bozvary/todo-interview/README.md

 ## Overview

 The project is a "Simple Tasks & Projects API" developed using Node.js, ExpressJs and MongoDB.
-The API allows you to manage tasks and projects, including features like creating, editing, deleting, and filtering tasks and projects, as well as assigning tasks to projects.
+The API allows to manage tasks and projects, including features like creating, editing, deleting, sorting, and filtering tasks and projects, and assigning tasks to projects.

 ### Key Features: